cultuurnet/stoplight-docs-uitpas/docs/registering-ticket-sales.md

 [
   {
-    "id": 21345,
+    "id": "499853",
+    "regularPriceLabel": "Base tariff",
     "tariff": {
-      "id": "COUPON1234",
+      "id": "SOCIALTARIFF",
-      "name": "Cultuurbon 6 euro",
+      "name": "Kansentarief",
-      "price": 1.5
+      "price": 2,
+      "type": "SOCIALTARIFF"
     },
-    "uitpasNumber": "0560002524314",
-    "eventId": "31e926e2-a35f-11eb-bcbc-0242ac130002"
+    "eventId": "5a0967f9-cc06-4c3c-9206-30481a767434",
+    "uitpasNumber": "0900000672312"
   }
 ]
 ```

+Note that depending on your client's permissions, the response can also contain a full passholder object next to the uitpasNumber.
+In a regular online ticket sale flow, this is usually not needed.

-> Note that the response contains an id for every registered ticket sale. **We advise you to store this id** in your application or website for future reference and in case you need to cancel the ticket sale later.
+> Note that the response contains an id for every registered ticket sale. **We advise you to store this id** in your application in case you need to cancel the ticket sale later.

 <!-- theme: warning -->